Clare Francis Patrick, 92, of North Branch, passed away on Tuesday, October 22, 2019 at Heritage Hill Memory Care in Caro.

 Arrangements by Blackburn Chapel-Martin Funeral Home

-To send flowers to Clare's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Clare F. Patrick, please visit our floral store.